Reviews You Can Rely On

 The AirPods Max battery life is unimpressive, with a measured playback of 22.8 hours.

-They don't support passive playback, so you can't plug them into your device if the battery dies, but five minutes of charging buys 1.5 hours of listening.
+They don't support passive playback, so you can't plug them into your device if the battery dies.
+However, five minutes of charging provides 1.5 hours of listening time.

 Call Quality